 The adage of “an ounce of prevention is worth a pound of cure” is particularly relevant when it comes to vehicle maintenance.
 While you might not think to check your engine’s oil or tire pressure before heading out, it is a good idea to do so, especially if you are taking a long road trip.
 Taking a few minutes to double-check these basics can help you avoid a breakdown and calm your nerves if you are already on the road.

 The first and most obvious way to check a vehicle’s engine is to drive it.
-It’s called “trial by fire” — there’s no substitute for actually taking the car or truck out for a test drive.
+It’s called “trial by fire” – there’s no substitute for actually taking the car or truck out for a test drive.
 You get a feel for how it handles, how it accelerates, and how it runs at various speeds.
-However, that’s not always practical, nor is it a good idea for certain types of vehicles, such as small boats, motorcycles, and RVs.
+However, that’s not always practical, nor is it a good idea for certain types of vehicles, such as small boats, trucks, motorcycles, and RVs.
+If you have a more heavy-duty vehicle that you need to get checked out then it may be worth looking to find a truck mechanic or boat mechanic to potentially carry out the checks for you, as these vehicles may be harder to service.

 When you purchase a used car, it is good to have the engine checked out before driving it off the lot.
 A mechanic can look at the engine and tell you if there is any wear or damage and recommend any repairs that are necessary.
-You should also check the engine regularly yourself to make sure there are no problems with your engine that could cause a breakdown in the future.
+You should also check the engine regularly yourself to make sure there are no problems with your engine that could cause a breakdown in the future, and familiarize yourself with where you can buy parts like Cummins Solenoids, should you ever need to replace this part of your engine.
 Here are three ways to check your engine:

 The engine is one of the most important parts of your car.
 A rough-running motor can cause all sorts of problems, from poor fuel economy to dangerous driving conditions.
 The good news is there are three simple ways to check your engine for potential problems that you can easily do yourself.